tenda96/hyperhdr_integration_homeassistant/README.md

     * **Automatic Fallback:** Turning off the light in HA immediately clears the priority, instantly returning control to the USB Grabber.
 * **Full RGB Support:** Includes brightness and color control via the standard HA UI.
 * **Effect Support:** Automatically fetches the list of effects from your HyperHDR instance.
+* **Rich Entity Attributes:** Exposes useful info like Server Version, Active Priority ID, and Connection Status directly in the entity.
 * **Config Flow:** Setup entirely via the UI (no YAML required).
 * **Authentication:** Supports HyperHDR API Tokens for secure connections.
-* **Live Status:** Reports real-time connection status and active priority in the entity attributes.

 ## ⚙️ Installation